Double deeply virtual Compton scattering with positron beams at SoLID: Physics observables

 The extraction of single CFFs from experimental data essentially falls into two groups: global~\cite{Kumericki:2009uq,Moutarde:2019tqa} and local~\cite{Guidal:2008ie,Kumericki:2011rz,Benali:2020vma} fits.
 On the one hand, the former involve the choice of a GPD parameterization and offer a coherent treatment of the measured and unexplored phase-spaces.
 However it leads to a model-dependent interpretation of experimental data which related systematic uncertainty is extremely difficult to evaluate~\cite{Moutarde:2019tqa}.
 On the other hand, the latter determine CFFs for each measured kinematic bin independently, are GPD model-independent, but suffer from the lack of uniqueness~\cite{Guidal:2008ie}.

-Based on the well-established VGG code~\cite{Vanderhaeghen:1999xj}, a local fit method has been developed for DDVCS~\cite{Zhao:2020th,Zhao:2020}, inspired from the DVCS one~\cite{Guidal:2008ie}.
+Following the fitter technique proposed to extract CFFs from DVCS observables~\cite{Guidal:2008ie}, a local fit method has been developed for DDVCS~\cite{Zhao:2020th,Zhao:2020}.
 It consists in considering the eight CFFs (4 real parts and 4 imaginary parts) as free parameters of a simultaneous fit of the $\phi$-distributions of a set of experimental observables, using the VGG description of the $eN\mu^+\mu^-$ cross section.
-When the range of variation of the CFFs is limited, the dominant CFFs contributing to the fitted observables are obtained with finite error bars.
+When the range of variation of the CFFs is limited, the dominant CFFs contributing to the fitted observables are obtained with reasonable error bars with respect to the fitting range.
 Sub-dominant CFFs are generally not extracted by the fit because obtained with error bars corresponding to the limits of the variation domain, but they express their influence in the error of the dominant CFFs through correlations.
 These limits apart, this approach has been proved reliable and powerful in the DVCS case~\cite{Guidal:2008ie}.
 If only a restricted set of observables is available, limits and constraints can still be derived for specific CFFs~\cite{Guidal:2009aa,Guidal:2010ig,Guidal:2010de}.
 Similar features have been observed for DDVCS~\cite{Zhao:2020th}.